Kouser3485/Movie_recommendation_System/README.md

-Certainly!
-Below is a concise and properly formatted README for your movie recommendation system code:
 # Movie Recommendation System

 Welcome to the Movie Recommendation System!
 This Python script recommends movies based on user input using natural language processing (NLP) techniques and collaborative filtering.